Hiking lovers can now enjoy the ultimate technology on their routes thanks to these new and modern watches.

 It comes with all Casio main features like: 100M water resistance, low temperature resistance, world time, daily alarms and, of course, an altimeter, barometer, thermometer and digital compass.

-This is the best option for those who want a good hiking watch with almost all the features, except GPS, but who don’t want to spend much money.
+This is the best option for those who want a good hiking watch with helpful features, but who don’t want to spend much money.

 CASIO PRW 6000Y-1ACR PRO